- Academic Success Program

 - Future members are chosen by the current members based on grade point average or demonstrated writing ability.

-The Student Lounge is under the management of the Student Bar Association and is available for all students to use during school hours.
+The Student Lounge is managed by the Student Bar Association and is available for all students to use during school hours.
 The Lounge is equipped with coin-operated snack, food and drink machines.
 In addition, extra snacks and coffee are provided in the Lounge by the SBA.
-A sink, refrigerator, boiling water and a microwave oven are also available in the Lounge for all students to use.
+A sink, refrigerator and microwave oven are also available in the Lounge for all students to use.

 Smoking is not permitted inside the Law School building.
 All smoking must be done outside the building and away from the main entrances.